LukeSmithxyz/LARBS/README.md

 `newperms` removes those settings, giving the user the ability to run only several basic sudo commands without a password (`shutdown`, `reboot`, `pacman -Syu`).

+## To-do list

+- Provide documentation on how to update dotfiles from remote repository.
+- Enable tap to click.
+- Keyboard luminosity script.
+- Add notification icons?